 - Evaluate transfer credits as acceptable for meeting requirements;

-- Recommend acceptance or rejection of all graduate course work toward the program of study as listed on the student’s Advisor-Approved Program of Study; and
+- Recommend acceptance or rejection of all graduate course work toward the program of study as shown in the student's degree audit; and

 - Advise and assist the student -in completion of all Missouri State University and departmental requirements for degree.